How to Enter a Career Working in the Sports Industry - Program Spotlight

-The Sports Communication program leads to a bachelor of science degree.
-Graduation requires (1) a minimum 2.0 GPA overall, (2) no grade lower than 'C' in any COMM or ENGL class, (3) a 2.0 GPA in the applications to the workplace courses, (4) at least 40 credits at or above the 300 level, (5) completion of all general education requirements as outlined on the General Education webiste, and (6) completion of a minimum of 120 credits.
+The Sports Communication program leads to a Bachelor of Science degree.
+Graduation requires (1) a minimum 2.0 GPA overall, (2) no grade lower than 'C' in any COMM or ENGL class, (3) a 2.0 GPA in the applications to the workplace courses, (4) at least 40 credits at or above the 300 level, (5) completion of all general education requirements as outlined on the General Education website, and (6) completion of a minimum of 120 credits.

 ADVISOR: Dr. Sandy Alspach